Beyond Compliance: Evaluating IEP Quality and Program Effectiveness

 This framework helps parents, advocates, and attorneys evaluate whether an educational program is producing meaningful learning — not just meeting procedural requirements.

-Why This Matters
+Why This Presentation Matters

-But compliance alone does not guarantee effective educational programming.
+But compliance does not guarantee quality.

 The Compliance Ceiling